Consumers’ initial impressions of your brand are formed based on the way your brand is expressed.

 How do you talk about your brand in person?
 It probably flows right out of you.
 Passionately.
 Authentically.
 Take that real-life authenticity, attitude and passion and instill it into your brand voice.
 That’s how you’ll develop a meaningful and effective tone.

-If you’re unsure how to go about developing your tone, take a look at our Brand Strategy Services page.
+If you’re unsure how to go about developing your tone, take a look at our brand strategy consulting services page.
 We can help.

 2. Logo: wordmark